Car Shipping FAQs

 What if my vehicle has damage upon delivery?

-If you believe damage occurred during transit, you will need to first call (800) 656-7638 and notify the Customer Service Specialist.
-Please have your order# ready.
+If you believe damage occurred during transit, you will need to call our dispatchers at (406) 500-2999.
+Please have your order# ready for them so they can reference your transport.

 Next, you need to take detailed photos of the damage and email them to: firstname.lastname@example.org.
 This email must include your photos and order# and at that point it is considered a filed claim.